-The oldest recorded diamond finds date back to the year 4000 BC.
-However, diamonds were neither worked nor used as tools in India because they were believed to lose their magical effect.
-That Diamonds were only discovered in the 13th century A.D. when they were processed and therefore also grinded.
-The diamond cut, which is common today and almost typical of diamonds, was even developed only in 1910.
+The oldest recorded diamond findings can be located in India and date back to the year 4000 BC.
+However, diamonds were neither worked nor used as tools there, as it was believed that they would lose their magical effect.
+The fact that diamonds can be worked and therefore also cut was first discovered in the 13th century AD.
+The almost typical brilliant cut of diamonds that is used today was not even developed until 1910.

-As a rule, diamonds form only in the Earth's mantle and only between depths of 150 and 660 kilometres.
-Only here prevails the right pressure-heat combination in combination with sufficient carbon (graphite) deposits that diamonds on natural ways can arise.
+Diamonds are usually only formed in the Earth's mantle and only between depths of 150 and 660 kilometres.
+Only here exists the right pressure-heat combination in association with sufficient carbon (graphite) deposits that diamonds can be formed naturally.

-Since mining at such depths is almost impossible, it is necessary to transport the stones naturally for industrial extraction.
-Volcanoes usually produce diamonds by eruptions at, or near, the earth's surface.
+Since mining at such depths is almost impossible, it is necessary to rely on transporting the stones for industrial extraction by natural means.
+Volcanoes usually bring diamonds to or near the earth's surface through eruptions.
 Only through these natural processes is the industrial mining of diamonds possible at all.
 Comet impacts can also lead to the formation of diamonds.
-However, the diamonds found in and around the craters are much more too small for the use of gemstones.
+However, the diamonds found in and around the craters are far too small for gemstone processing.

-In 1953 the physicist Erik Lundblad succeeded for the first time in producing a diamond synthetically.
-Since 1955 it has been possible to produce diamonds artificially using the high-pressure, high-temperature process.
-The basic material graphite is produced by the addition of a Catalyst for acceleration, compressed by means of a hydraulic press under such high pressure (60000 bar) that graphite is transformed into diamond by pressure and heat.
-Despite the addition of catalysts, the process takes a long time. of the conversion for a few more weeks.
+In 1953, the physicist Erik Lundblad succeeded in synthetically producing a diamond for the first time.
+With the help of the high-pressure, high-temperature process, it has been possible to produce diamonds artificially since 1955.
+The basic material graphite is compressed with the addition of a catalyst for acceleration, with the help of a hydraulic press under such high pressure (60,000 bar) that graphite is transformed into diamond by pressure and heat.
+Despite the addition of catalysts, the process of transformation still takes several weeks.